FranklinSiqueira/GettingAndCleaningData/codebook.md

 # 5.2 Applying syntactically valid names.............................................
 # 5.3 Applying reader friendly names.................................................
 # 6. Creating a second a organized data set
-#     with the means of each variable for activities and subjects.
+#     with the means of each variable for activities and subjects and writing to a
+#     new file UCITidyData.txt
 #
 # Thanks to the useful information found in the links below:
 #